The American Friends of Herculaneum

 Each is pursuing exciting, new work in the study of ancient Herculaneum.
 Their reports will appear

-in Herculaneum Archaeology next Fall.
+in Herculaneum Archaeology next issue.

 Above, Katy Knortz, AFoH Scholar 2018, studies pottery remains at Cappabiancha, Pollena Trocchia (NA) alongside other participants in the Apolline Project.

-© Copyright 2025 — contact American Friends of Herculaneum
+© Copyright 2026 — contact American Friends of Herculaneum